Updated Edition 8.27.23

 How did you find your love/skill of art and design?

-My grandmother, Elizabeth, lived in central London, was incredibly stylish, wore designer clothes and was always dressed up.
-She took me to all the galleries, museums and shows.
-Also, when we lived in Gibraltar we’d spend our weekends and school holidays in Morocco going round the bazaars and being taken to see the cloth weaving factories in the Atlas Mountains, that made a lasting impression.
+My grandmother, Elizabeth, lived in central London, was incredibly stylish, wore designer clothes, and was always dressed up.
+She took me to all the galleries, museums, and shows.
+Also, when we lived in Gibraltar we’d spend our weekends and school holidays in Morocco going around the bazaars and being taken to see the cloth-weaving factories in the Atlas Mountains, which made a lasting impression.